Code-Institute-Submissions/MS1Project/README.md

 Landing Page:
 * *Button based menu on landing page:
-Allow users to navigate to other pages of the site.
+Allows user to navigate to other pages of the site.
+* *Download resume button:
+Allows user to download a PDF file with my resume

 About Me:
 * *Progress Bar
 Allows User to know my skills and how much experience I have in each of them.

 Experience:
-* *Timeline:
+* *Projects Card
-Allows user to see my work experience across a timeline
+Allows user to see my work experience with a link to the page or project.

 Contact Page:
 * *Contact  Form: